michaeljs1990/compress/README.md

 # Docker Compress
 Using micro services?
 Have to maintain repos full of docker-compose.yml files to glue everything together?
 This project allows you to create a simple file that then generates your docker-compose.yml file for you based off of your config file making it so that you don't have to keep track of 10 different files anymore.

+#### Install

+This package can be installed through pythons trusted pip package manager.
+Be advised although this is currently in beta and the error warning may not be be the most user friendly.
+If you run into any issues please create an issue with the full stack trace as well as the command that you ran.

+    pip install docker-compress

 #### Example

 This is your firsts repo using docker and it contains a docker-compose.yml file that looks like this.